 When you’re in the early stages of web development, you think about how to provide the most optimal user experience for everyone.
 One question that comes to mind is, “How will my site look like on mobile devices?”
 Ever since the use of mobile devices to surf the internet became popular in our current time, mobile traffic has been steadily increasing.
-Eventually, traffic on mobile had surpassed that of desktop.
+As of 2019, traffic on mobile continues to surpass that of desktop.
 With more and more users visiting and navigating sites away from their computers, it’s more essential now that web development must take into consideration the same optimal user experience across a wide range of devices (from mobile phones to desktop computer monitors).
 That’s where responsive web design comes into play, where the layout, format , and contents of a site are adjusted but still interactive to be suitable for smaller screen sizes.

 What is Responsive Web Design?

 Responsive Web Design is a web design approach aimed at crafting sites to be scalable across a wide range of screen sizes and mobile devices.
 Because mobile devices are constrained by their smaller size than a desktop, UI design, format, and content, must be are adjusted, and require a different approach to how they’re laid out on the screen.

 Let’s take a standard “fixed” website.
 On the homepage, there’s this large image and these paragraphs separated by three Bootstrap columns in a row that, when viewed on a computer, looks properly formatted and is laid out as readable.
 However, as you minimize the browser, the image and the same columns stay at the same size.
 By the time that browser is at the size of a smartphone, you may be forced to scroll horizontally to view both of them, or certain contents and elements are hidden from view or distorted, something that users will not like.

 However, if that website implemented responsive web design, the image will resize itself, and paragraphs will adjust itself by stacking the columns vertically so that it is readable and easy to navigate without needing extra work done by the user.